MathieuNls/mathieunls.github.io/cours/_posts/2016-05-28-Introduction-to-smells.md

 *   Death march: Everyone knows that the project is going to be a disaster – except the CEO – so the truth is hidden to prevent immediate cancellation of the project - (although the CEO often knows and does it anyway to maximize profit).
 However, the truth remains hidden and the project is artificially kept alive until the Day Zero finally comes ("Big Bang").
 Alternative definition: Employees are pressured to work late nights and weekends on a project with an unreasonable deadline.
 *   Groupthink: During groupthink, members of the group avoid promoting viewpoints outside the comfort zone of consensus thinking
 *   Overengineering: Spending resources making a project more robust and complex than is needed
 *   Scope Creep: Uncontrolled changes or continuous growth in a project’s scope, or adding new features to the project after the original requirements have been drafted and accepted.
-(Also known as requirement creep and [feature creep](/wiki/Feature_creep "Feature creep").)
-*   >Smoke and mirrors: Demonstrating unimplemented functions as if they were already implemented
+*   Smoke and mirrors: Demonstrating unimplemented functions as if they were already implemented
 *   Software bloat: Allowing successive versions of a system to demand ever more resources

 #### Design